mira-merkell/clap-clap/README.md

 cargo add clap-clap
 ```

-A CLAP plugin is a dynamical library with C ABI and a symbol `clap_entry`
+A CLAP plugin is a dynamical library with C ABI and a symbol: `clap_entry`
 visible to the host that would load the plugin.
 To compile your plugin with the
 right ABI, specify the crate type in your `Cargo.toml`: